Guide to filming or taking photos on the TfL network

 If your application involves an advertising campaign, please contact TfL's advertising contractor Global Media for information on copy approval.
 It is your responsibility to make sure film or photographic content does not breach copyright or other intellectual property rights.

-Unfortunately we are unable to allow access to the driver operator cabs of any train.
-Filming in the cab of a specially chartered train is of course possible.
+Unfortunately we are unable to allow access to the Train Operator's cab on any train in passenger service.
+Filming in the cab of a specially chartered train is, of course, possible.

 Private photographers/filming travelling through the station